Milton-R/petrolStation/README.md

 	* Matas and Milton has started coding the Config Class
 	* Kelvin has started coding the Vehicle Packages
 	* Tristan will be starting the Customer Class to be placed in the Vehicle Class
+3. ##14 March 2017
+	* Tristan has made the Resources Package that contains the vehicle configuration
+	* Tristan has started the Simulator
+	* Matas has made changes to the UML Diagram as how the Java Classes are different overall
+	* Kelvin has made Vehicle SuperClass abstract

 #Advisory
 Used for Aston University Java Programme Development CS1410